The Brahma Kumaris Story

 Dadi Hirdaya Mohini

-Dadi Hirdaya Mohini is the Additional Spiritual Head of Brahma Kumaris.
+Dadi Hirdaya Mohini is the Additional Administrative Head of The Brahma Kumaris.
 Her name means ‘The one who attracts the heart’.
 It fits the way she is exactly.
 Popularly known as Gulzar (‘rose garden’), she was one of the original members of the boarding school set up in 1937 by the founder, Brahma Baba.
 Her long-term, concentrated training in and practice of spiritual principles has made her a living example of a virtuous being.
 Simple, silent and profound, she also inspires millions throughout the world.

 How it all started

-Dada Lekhraj Kripalani was a retired businessman when he founded Brahma Kumaris in 1937 in Hyderabad, a city now in Pakistan, but then in India.
+Dada Lekhraj Kripalani was a retired businessman when he founded The Brahma Kumaris in 1937 in Hyderabad, a city now in Pakistan, but then in India.
 His spiritual name is Prajapita Brahma and he is lovingly called Brahma Baba.
 After experiencing a series of visions in 1936, he was inspired to create a school where the principles and practices of a virtuous and meditative life could be taught.
 The original name of the school was ‘Om Mandali’.
 It consisted of a handful of men, women and children, many of who decided to stay together as a community in Hyderabad and then moved to Karachi a year later

 With time, a simple and clear body of knowledge about the nature of the soul, God and time became revealed.
 In 1950 (two years after the partitioning of India), the group moved to its present location in Mount Abu, India.
 By then, the group had expanded to nearly 400 individuals who lived as a self-sustaining community, devoting their time to intense spiritual study, meditation and self-transformation.